 What are the aims of CLIL?

-CLIL is an approach to learn and acquire a language in as natural a way as possible.
-Moreover, CLIL enables multiple learning aims depending on which of the five learning models you use.
+CLIL is an approach to learning and acquiring a language as naturally as possible.
+Moreover, CLIL enables multiple learning aims depending on the five learning models you use.

 - Culture: build intercultural knowledge and communication skills